 What do all these companies have in common?
 They have strong branding.
 When you think of a product or service, you think of their brand first out of all the industry brands.

 Yet, this doesn’t just happen.
 Brands don’t rise to the top or fall to the bottom naturally.
 It happens through multi-channel brand marketing, and it helps facilitate trust and recognition with consumers.
-Let’s take a look at how your pest control company can help achieve the same feat locally.
+Let’s take a look at how your contractor company can help achieve the same feat locally.

 What is multi-channel marketing?